ibm-cloud-docs/EventStreams/eventstreams-cli.md

 ## ibmcloud es cluster
 {: #ibmcloud_es_cluster}

-Display the details of the cluster, including details of brokers and the Kafka version.
+Display the details of the cluster, including details of all brokers and the Kafka version.

 ```sh
 ibmcloud es cluster [--json]